cbg-ethz/ConsensusFixer/README.md

   -m                 : Majority vote respecting pluralityN first, otherwise allow wobbles.
   -f                 : Only allow in frame insertions.
   -d                 : Remove gaps if they are >= pluralityN.
+  -dash              : Use '-' instead of bases from the reference.
   -s                 : Single core mode with low memory footprint.
 ```